Rami-Sabbagh/Rami-Sabbagh.github.io/_drafts/2019-08-08-Hacking-my-router-settings.md

 Me: Dad, could you please disable the bandwidth control ? the internet is really slow :( He replied: There is no bandwidth control!, It's a general issue for the whole building, ask the neighboors.
 I replied: No, I know you dad, you have set us to only have half the speed.
-He replied: I'm no lying, ask the nighboors.
+He replied: I'm not lying, ask the nighboors ;)
-I replied: No you are, please, disable it, at least when you are not here..
-He replied: This is the situation, deal with, it's not changing.
+I replied: No you are, please, disable it, at least when you are not here.. :/ He replied: This is the situation, deal with, it's not changing. ¯\_(ツ)_/¯
 ```

 50kb/s is such a pain, everything is slow, youtube lags even at 144p...

 So I decided it's time to wear my black hat...

-He leaves his laptop at home, and it's locked with a password all the family knows, so, when he was out, I openned the laptop, logged in, and got the `HA` wifi password ;)
+He leaves his laptop at home, and it's locked with a password which all the family knows, so, when he was out, I openned the laptop, logged in, and got the `HA` wifi password ;)

 ![00-wireless-password.png]({{ site.url }}/images/posts/2019-08-08-Hacking-my-router-settings/00-wireless-password.png)